reactivego/jig/README.md

  The pragma `jig:force-common-code-generation` **forces** the generator to generate the code **anyway** for the excluded templates.
 You would normally only use this to see what templates *jig* is skipping.

+#### jig:no-doc
+You will probably **never** need this pragma.

+Use this to skip generating documentation for the code you are generating.
+This is practical if you are developing a template package and you want to see just the code without all the documentation getting in the way.

 #### jig:name
 You will **never** use this yourself.